synchronizing/httpq/docs/source/writeups/state-machine.rst

 State Machine
 #############

 ``httpq`` comes with a state machine that can be used to control a stream of data coming in from a socket, or socket-like object (io).
 A :py:class:`httpq.httpq.Message` has an internal variable called ``state`` that is used to keep track of the state of the message.
-There are four states, as defined in :py:class:`httpq.httpq.state`:
+There are three states, as defined in :py:class:`httpq.httpq.state`:

 .. autoclass:: httpq.httpq.state
     :members: